rayangdn/thymio-epfl/report.md

 #### Utilization

-Once calibrated, we can undistort any frame from our camera providing a more accurate representation of the scene for subsequent vision processing steps:
+Once calibrated, we can undistort any frame from the camera providing a more accurate representation of the scene for subsequent vision processing steps:

 ```python
 def _undistort_frame(self, frame):